 Italian Dressing Pot Roast Recipe, Easy To Make!September 11, 2017

-This is my husband's favorite – ever, ever.
+Italian Dressing Pot Roast Recipe is is my husband's favorite.
 I don’t remember when I first made this or where I got the inspiration – maybe it was his Gramma, way back in the day – I can’t recall, but I've been doing this dish like this for years.
 It’s SO easy and always turns out great.

 When I worked at an assisted living facility, I did this with big cuts of chuck roast, I’ve used a small 1-pounder, or even two snuggled in the pot together, and I’ve done it with chuck steak.
 Since this recipe doesn’t require slicing or anything fancy like that – any old cut will work.